 Students often skip psychology classes for a variety of reasons.
 Psychology courses are often taught lecture-style to large groups of people, so students sometimes think they can just skip class and make up for it by reading the textbook.
-While some students may manage to pass a class this way, it's certainly not the best way to get the most out of your educational experience.
-Here are ten great reasons why you should try to attend every psychology class lecture.

 1. Lectures Provide Important Information That Isn't In the Textbook